Green-Arrowhead-LLP/jbloxdb/README.md

 - **gethistalldesc**: Fetches records' history i.e. all records: deleted or updated, in descending order, matching any of the keys (OR logic)
 - **insert**: Inserts a new JSON record; duplicates not allowed
 - **insertduplicate**: Inserts even if a record with matching keys already exists
-- **update**: Marks old record as deleted, then inserts new one (requires full record)
+- **update**: Inserts updated JSON after merging/overwriting elements mentioned in the request; and deleting existing JSON.
+Applies `AND` logic
-- **updateall**: Deletes all matching records before inserting new one
+- **updateall**: Inserts updated JSON after merging/overwriting elements mentioned in the request; and deleting existing JSON.
+Applies `OR` logic
-- **delete**: Marks the latest matching record as deleted
+- **delete**: Marks matching record(s) as deleted.
+Applies `AND` logic to the `key` elements
-- **deleteall**: Deletes all matching records
+- **deleteall**: Marks matching record(s) as deleted.
+Applies `OR` logic to the `key` elements
 - **undo**: Restores previous JSON and mark current one as deleted.
-By default, last record with matching `primkey` is restored, this however can be changed through use of `undocount` which will Deletes all matching records
+By default, last record with matching `primkey` is restored, however, `undocount` could be used to identify historical record, older than previous record, to be restored
 *pagination via `recstart` is available to all 'get' requests
 --------